 The Fund's activities may also give rise to settlement risk.
 Settlement risk is the risk of loss due to failure of an entity to honor its obligations to deliver cash, securities, or other assets prior to the settlement of the transaction as contractually agreed.
-The risk of default is considered minimal since the Fund's private corporations and limited partnerships hold real estate and typically have a diversified tenant base.
+The risk of default is considered minimal since the Fund's private corporations, limited partnerships, trusts and pooled investment portfolios hold real estate and typically have a diversified tenant base.
 External managers conduct financial reviews to assess potential tenants' ability to meet future lease obligations.